-Of our existing debt as of December 31, 2022, approximately \$0.3 million was due and paid on February 28, 2023, \$0.7 million is due August 31, 2023, and approximately \$3 million is due March 30, 2025.
-We also paid final earnout payments for our Graphic Sciences acquisition of \$700,000 subsequent to the balance sheet date, on January 3, 2023.
-Our operating cash flow alone may be insufficient to meet the debt obligations in full in 2023.
-We have positive operating cash flow, and we believe we could seek additional debt or equity financing on acceptable terms.
+Our existing debt as of December 31, 2023 is comprised of approximately \$0.8 million due March 30, 2025 and approximately \$2.1 million due December 31, 2025.
+Our operating cash flow alone may be insufficient to meet the debt obligations in full in 2025.
+We believe we could seek additional debt or equity financing on acceptable terms.
 We believe that our balance sheet and financial statements would support a full or partial refinancing or other appropriate modification of the current promissory notes, such as an extension or conversion to equity.
 We are confident in our ability to prudently manage our current debt on terms acceptable to us.

-Our ability to meet our capital needs in the short term will depend on many factors, including maintaining and enhancing our operating cash flow, successfully managing the transition of our recent acquisition of Yellow Folder, successfully retaining and growing our client base in the midst of global inflation and general economic uncertainty, and managing any continuing effects of the COVID-19 pandemic on our business.
+Our ability to meet our capital needs in the short term will depend on many factors, including maintaining and enhancing our operating cash flow and successfully retaining and growing our client base in the midst of global inflation and general economic uncertainty.

-Based on our current plans and assumptions, we believe our capital resources, including our cash and cash equivalents, along with funds expected to be generated from our operations and potential financing options, will be sufficient to meet our anticipated cash needs arising in the ordinary course of business for at least the next 12 months, including to satisfy our expected working capital needs, earnout obligations and capital and debt service commitments.
+Based on our current plans and assumptions, we believe our capital resources, including our cash and cash equivalents, along with funds expected to be generated from our operations and potential financing options, will be sufficient to meet our anticipated cash needs arising in the ordinary course of business for at least the next 12 months, including to satisfy our expected working capital needs and capital and debt service commitments.